Vishalyadav1410/Image-Gallery/README.md

 # Image-Gallery
-This is my image gallery project where some beautiful images are there and when we hover at them then there size increase and they become coloured
+This is my image gallery project where some beautiful images are there and when we hover at them then there size increase and they become coloured and many beautiful effects are there.